bytebox158/flappybird/README.md

 Flappy Bird is a mobile game developed by Vietnamese video game artist and programmer Dong Nguyen.
 The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.

 Project Created By
-Tanzina Akter
+ Tanzina Akter,
-Id: 158
+ Id: 158,
-6th semester, Dept. CSE
+ 6th semester, Dept. CSE,
  Institute of Science, Trade and Technology.